Uriah the Hittite: Name

-Based on the Biblical account, Uriah was probably of the ethnic Hittite minority resident in Israel that had lived in and around the region, "the Land of Canaan", since before the time of Abraham.
-The Hebrews, upon their entry into Canaan, had been commanded (Deuteronomy 20:16–17) to kill "anything that breathes ... in the cities of the nations the Lord your God is giving you as an inheritance," with the explanation that "otherwise, they will teach you to follow all the detestable things they do in worshiping their gods, and you will sin against the Lord your God" (Deuteronomy 20:18).
+Based on the Biblical account, Uriah was likely of the ethnic Hittite minority living in Israel that had lived in and around the region, "the Land of Canaan", since before the time of Abraham.
+The Hebrews upon their entry into Canaan had been commanded (Deuteronomy 20:16–17) to kill "anything that breathes ... in the cities of the nations the Lord your God is giving you as an inheritance," with the explanation that "otherwise, they will teach you to follow all the detestable things they do in worshiping their gods, and you will sin against the Lord your God" (Deuteronomy 20:18).
 Even so, some of the earlier inhabitants were spared, in some cases for cooperating with the Hebrews (Joshua 2:12–14, 6:23, Judges 1:24–25) in other cases from failure to carry out the extermination order (Joshua 15:63, 16:10, Judges 1:19, 21, 27–36).

-The era of David's rule was generations after this time, a length of time so long that by his day, many residents of non-Israelite descent who followed the Israelite religion had come to be accepted as Israelites.
-It is likely this included Uriah, as his name in Hebrew means "Yahweh is my light".
+The era of David's rule was generations after this time and by his day, many residents of non-Israelite descent who followed the Israelite religion had come to be accepted as Israelites.
+Uriah might have been among these, as his name in Hebrew may have meant "Yahweh is my light".
 In addition, his status as an officer in the army and as one of David's "mighty men" would indicate acceptance within the ethnic community.

-The Talmud states two opinions as to who Uriah was.
-1) He was a convert to Judaism.
-2) He lived amongst Hittites and so is known as a Hittite despite his being born Jewish.
-(Kiddushin 76b) Either way, he was not actually part of the Hittite nation since he would have been forbidden to marry Bathsheba had he been a Gentile.
+The Talmud states two opinions as to who Uriah was: 1) He was a convert to Judaism.
+2) He lived among Hittites and so is known as a Hittite despite his being born Jewish.
+(Kiddushin 76b) Either way, he was not actually part of the Hittite nation because he would have been forbidden to marry Bathsheba had he been a Gentile.

 David's Mighty Men

-David's mighty men were a group of his best thirty-seven fighters (later expanded to around eighty).
+David's mighty men were a group of his best 37 fighters (later expanded to around 80).
 Although the lists of his mighty men (2 Samuel 23:8–39 & 1 Chronicles 11:10–47) are given after David has become king, many of them may have been the loyal followers who stayed with him when he was fleeing King Saul.
 At the very least, they fought side by side with him.
 Uriah's closeness to David is illustrated by how closely he lived to the palace, and his position as one of the mighty men at the front battle lines allowed David to formulate and carry out his plot.